juglab/featureforest/docs/widgets.md

 <br><br>

 ## SAM-RF Widget
-This widget is designed to do segmentation while using the SAM embeddings features instead of the image features, along with the user-provided sparse labels using a *Random Forest* model.
+This widget is designed to do segmentation while using the SAM embedding features instead of the image features, along with the user-provided sparse labels using a *Random Forest* model.
-The amount of required labels for having a almost nice-looking segmentations compared to the number of pixels are super low.
+The number of required labels for having almost nice-looking segmentations compared to the number of pixels is super low.
-The provided *postprocessing* methods can create an even more accurate and cleaner annotations.
+The provided *postprocessing* methods can create even more accurate and cleaner annotations.

 ![sam-rf widget 1](images/sam_rf_widget_1.png)